clmazzac/wungus-writeups/PicoCTF-2022/Cryptography/Very Smooth/README.md

 > Forget safe primes...
 Here, we like to live life dangerously... >:)
 > - [gen.py](./gen.py)
 > - [output.txt](./output.txt)

+### Hints
+1. Don't look at me...
+Go ask Mr. Pollard if you need a hint!
 ---

 ## Solution